Ice Delivery, Inc.

 considered by many to be the first SUV, between 1960 and 1980, over 500,000 International Harvester Scouts were made hereshown in an advertisement photo posted July 11, 2017 on Fort Wayne Food Tour on Facebook.

 - Tiny houses near the factory for WWII veterans discussed January 2, 2017, May 8, 2017 and January 4, 2018 long discussion on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.
 See also Tin Village on our World War II Military page.
 Similar small houses were built in the 1930s by the Fort Wayne Housing Authority.

 - 1922/23 photo of workers in front of the plant was posted September 21, 2017 and a photo of initials found in concrete posted September 26, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 - December 28, 2017 post of Harvester's exit still reverberates editorial in July 6, 2003 The Journal Gazette newspaper by Hofer and Davis, Inc. Land Surveyors on Facebook.